patricksavalle/devops-project-template/content/planning-method.md

 - Testing
 - Maintenance

+The waterfall is still relevant but as a staged process in which (larger) project increments are waterfalls on their own, many in parallel.

 ## Scrum

 This method works with a product backlog of stories that are planned into sprints of typical 2 weeks during refinements.